 The integrated microphone that provides audio input for handset and speakerphone voice calls.
-See Voice Communication, Using the Dolphin as a Phone on page 9-3.
+See Voice Communication on page 9-5.

 Navigation Keys

 The centrally located navigation keys enable you to move and position the cursor through software programs.
 The up and down arrows are programmed to perform specific functions when pressed in combination with the Blue and Red modifier keys.
 For more details, see Using the Navigation Keys on page 6-3.